-Economic Indicator Definition
+Economic Indicators Definition

 For example, a high unemployment rate and a contracting GDP are considered signs of a troubled economy, such as a recession.
 In comparison, high levels of consumer confidence and rising stock market indexes are signs of a prospering economy.